leangjia/blender_docs/manual/scene_layout/object/properties/instancing/verts.rst

    To change the axis of direction of the instanced objects, select the child object and change the :ref:`Tracking Axis <bpy.types.Object.track_axis>`.

-There are actually two approaches to modeling using instanced Verts.
+There are actually two approaches to modeling using instanced vertices.
 They can be used as an arranging tool, allowing to model geometrical arrangements of objects (e.g. the columns of a Greek temple, the trees in a garden, an army of robot soldiers, the desks in a classroom).